 ACCESSORY PROPERTIES OF THE ORDER

 Low-activity clay.
 CEC is low at field pH.
-ECEC is less than 12 cmol/kg (clay), and CEC less than 16 cmol/kg (clay).
+ECEC is less than 12 cmolc/kg (clay), and CEC is less than 16 cmolc/kg (clay).
 The soils are weakly buffered.
 Some subhorizons have a net positive charge.
 Oxidic Soils usually have the following mineralogy classes: Kandic, Ferritic or Aluminitic.

 High phosphate retention.
 P retention ranges from 60 to 90%.
 High sulphate adsorption occurs in B horizons.

 Parent materials.
-The soils are derived from andesites, dolerites and basalts of Tertiary to Upper Cretaceous age.
+The soils are derived from andesites, dolerites and basalts of mid-Pleistocene and older ages.

 Limited root depth.
 The extension of plant roots is limited by high dry bulk density and high penetration resistance, particularly in well drained soils.
 Plant root depths are shallow to medium.